openwisp/openwisp-docs/tutorials/hotspot.rst

   about the magic link feature,
   Consult the
   `openwisp-users documentation <https://github.com/openwisp/openwisp-users#2-openwisp_usersapiauthenticationsesameauthentication>`_
-  (which discloses and links
-  to the documentation of the underlying open source library used to implement this feature).
+  (which briefly provides more information about the underlying open source library used to implement this feature).

 .. image:: ../images/demo/public-wifi-session-started.jpeg